9 Spring Perfume Trends Guaranteed To Spark Joy, According To Experts

 The Molton Brown Bluebell & Wild Strawberry Eau de Parfum is an ode to the bright and syrupy fruit.
 “The wild strawberry accord hits the skin like a mouthwatering, sunlit burst,” Nyberg explains.
 “Violet leaf reins in the sweetness, adding a delicate, green transparency; as the scent settles, it’s rounded out by the warmth of the driftwood accord in the base.”

 According to Nyberg, this chameleon of a note plays beautifully with so many scents, including vanilla and chocolate for a rich, indulgent feel.
 It can also lend intrigue to a fruity, floral perfume.
 Take NEST’s Santa Barbara Strawberry Perfume Oil: perfectly ripened strawberries inject pink peony and solar woods with a jolt of energy, creating a wild, almost forest-like depth.
-Truly’s Soft Serve Perfume Mist teams strawberry top notes with creamy vanilla to create something that feels playful and dessert-like.
+The Body Shop's Strawberry Body Mist is a linear strawberry scent that adds a burst of fruity freshness to the skin.

 Unconventional Florals